eventhorizon5/skyscraper/readme.txt

 Space - Jump
-Home - Float upwards (or jump if collision detection is on) End - Float downwards (or crouch if collision detection is on) F2 - display FPS on console
+Home - Float upwards (or jump if collision detection is on) End - Float downwards (or crouch if collision detection is on) F2 - print FPS on console
-F3 - Reset viewpoint
+F3 - Reset camera rotation to default
 Shift - Run (hold down with other keys)
 Control - Walk slowly (hold down with other keys)
 Alt - Strafe (hold down with other keys)